kirtanp8/LiquorOClock/README.md

 # Future Enhancements

 * Adding a search bar so users can search for different recipes and see if they are already there.
-* Users being able to like eachother's reviews, maybe upvote and downvote them.
+* Users being able to like each other's reviews, maybe upvote and downvote them.